clarus/coq-blog/posts/2021-02-08 Removing existential types from modules in coq-of-ocaml.md

     existS (A := Set -> Set) _ _ (...)

 ## Conclusion
-We hope that the effort we made into removing existential types from the generated Coq code will help you to do simpler proofs on OCaml programs using a lot of modules.
+We hope that the effort we made into removing existential types from the generated Coq code will help to do simpler proofs on OCaml programs using a lot of modules.